-AKA has the ability to morph into the form of any humanoid form.
-His mind can also instantly analyze musical soundwaves and his vocal chords can reproduce any and ever sound imaginable.
+AKA has the ability to morph into any humanoid form.
+His mind can also instantly analyze musical sound waves and his vocal chords can reproduce any and every sound imaginable.

 YEAR 11, DAY 42

 I spent a couple of days helping New Hero Hospital repair damages and get things back in order after the brawl between Icarus, Shuttershock and me.
 The destruction was pretty extensive.
 We basically leveled an entire floor.
-Luckily, there were no casualties.
-And the repairs went pretty quickly.
+Luckily, there were no casualties, and the repairs went pretty fast.
 Having a hospital filled with brilliant scientists and hyper-beings helps.
 We were able to build a basic frame and patch things up rather quickly.
 The renovations and finer details will come over the next few weeks.
 Rest assured though, NHH will be back to normal in no time.

 WEIGHT: 182 lbs.

-Shuttershock stayed behind with Vic and Ramona to try and learn more about his fiancé’s whereabouts.
+Shuttershock stayed behind with Vic and Ramona to try and learn more about his fiancée’s whereabouts.
 Meanwhile, I boarded the plane and flew back to D.C. to meet with my superiors for debriefing.
-While in flight, I did virtual-conferenced with them in the plane’s Situation Room to discuss my recruitment of Shuttershock.
-They had already heard via the news reports I was working in tandem with another hyper-being not sanctioned by the US government, and of course they had questions.
+While in flight, I did a virtual conference with them in the plane’s Situation Room to discuss my recruitment of Shuttershock.
+They had already heard via the news reports I was working in tandem with another hyper-being not sanctioned by the US government, and of course, they had questions.
 I gave them the full rundown, and as expected, they staunchly resisted the idea of forming a team.
-I detailed Shuttershock’s progress as a product of NHH in their blue matter research program, and I also provided them with glowing endorsements from Dr. Elizabeth St. Pierre and Dr. Destructo which I obtained before I left NHH; both doctors are highly respected and trusted by the US government, having worked with them numerous times before, namely Dr. St. Pierre on creating me.
+I detailed Shuttershock’s progress as a product of NHH in their blue matter research program, and I also provided them with glowing endorsements from Dr. Elizabeth St. Pierre and Dr. Destructo, which I obtained before I left NHH; both doctors are highly respected and trusted by the US government, having worked with them numerous times before, namely Dr. St. Pierre on creating me.

 It took some convincing, but eventually they agreed to bringing Shuttershock into the fold.
-The news about his fiancé being lost in space and tracked by NHH in conjunction with an extremely powerful telepath also helped.
-They agreed to provide resources and intel in exchange for access to Ramona and NHH’s research.
-All are details they can work out with Dr. St. Pierre.
+The news about his fiancée being lost in space and tracked by NHH in conjunction with an extremely powerful telepath also helped.
+They agreed to provide resources and intel, in exchange for access to Ramona and NHH’s research.
+All the details they can work out with Dr. St. Pierre.
 Those are conversations I’m not usually privy too, and do not wish to be.
 They can have the bureaucracy.

 As I sat and unwound after successfully negotiating with my superiors, the joy of recruiting Shuttershock quickly subsided; the thought of Ramses Hondo still being at large began to settle in.
-The events in Sir Vellichor’s Grand Library replayed in my mind as well as Cliché could return to take me back at any moment.
+The events in Sir Vellichor‘s Grand Library replayed in my mind, as well as the fact that Cliché could return to take me back at any moment.
 It was not long before the weight of my duties piled up once more.
 I tried to relax and get my mind off of everything, at least until I arrived in Washington.
-It was difficult to shake reality though.
-That was until the most unexpected story captured my attention.
+It was difficult to shake reality, though.
+That was, until the most unexpected story captured my attention.

-I flipped through the channels on TV hoping to land on a cinematic favorite or syndicated classic.
+I flipped through the channels on the TV, hoping to land on a cinematic favorite or syndicated classic.
 Anything to divert my attention from my responsibilities.
-That is when, for the first time, tabloid television actually served a purpose.
-On the screen was a segment about Eric Scudder, also known as “AKA,” the world’s most successful and popular entertainer.
-Well, technically it’s “entertainers”.
+For the first time, tabloid television actually served a purpose.
+On the screen was a segment about Eric Scudder, also known as “AKA” – the world’s most successful and popular entertainer.
+Well, technically, “entertainers”.
 Plural.
-It’s virtually an unknown fact that AKA is actually a hyper-being that can morph into different people and creatures.
+It’s virtually an unknown fact that AKA is actually a hyper-being who can morph into different people and creatures.
 He also has an uncanny talent for music.
-Or, I should say he has an unparalleled mastery of sound.
+Or, should I say he has an unparalleled mastery of sound.
 His brain is able to instantly dissect a noise by pitch, volume, key, rhythm, timing, harmony, octaves, etc., and reproduce it in either perfect mimicry or in any combination of musical methods.
-Additionally, Eric has the ability to sing in all 7 octaves simultaneously.
+Additionally, AKA has the ability to sing in all 7 octaves simultaneously.
 The man can sing you a song in perfect harmony written for a full choir by himself.
 A fact I would not believe if I had not seen it for myself, and I must say it is an extraordinary experience.
 You feel as if you should be seeing a large group of people, but there before you is only one man.

 I met AKA during my last trip to Platinum City while working with Spliff and his crew.
 Seeing an international megastar spending time in the underbelly of PC caught me off-guard.
-That is when AKA opened up to me about his secret.
+AKA opened up to me about his secret.
 He told me he was born and raised in the King Projects.
 As a child, he was abandoned by his parents.
-For quite some time, he was roughing it alone, living on the streets engaging in a life of crime by pick-pocketing people and stealing what he needed to survive.
+For quite some time, he was roughing it alone, living on the streets, engaging in a life of crime by pick-pocketing people, and stealing what he needed to survive.
 Eventually, he linked up with Spliff and Yayo.
-They instantly clicked, and between those two along with Blunt and LaLa, AKA would rotate between households when possible.
-It’s a favor he would eventually return to LaLa years later when she was in need of a place to stay.
+They instantly clicked, and between those two, along with Blunt and LaLa, AKA would rotate between households when possible.
+It was a favor he eventually returned to LaLa years later, when she was in need of a place to stay.